MQadeer/CageFlix/README.md

 ## Future Enhancements

-- Deploy a persistent backend (e.g., on Render, Railway, or Fly.io) and update the frontend to use the live API.
+- Deploy a persistent backend and update the frontend to use the live API.
 - Add user authentication and functionality to all menu items.
 - Improve error handling and loading states in the UI.
 - Add support for TV shows and more advanced filtering.